dbrabon/file_adoption/README.md

 ## Uninstall

-Uninstalling the module removes all of its configuration and drops the `file_adoption_orphans` table so no leftover data remains.
+Uninstalling the module removes all configuration and drops the `file_adoption_orphans` and `file_adoption_index` tables so no leftover data remains.